zymex22/Gloomy-Vanilla-overhaul/README.md

 2.0 for first release me and Dr_Zhivago have made some optimization and following: <br /> -Updated original mod unbanned alot of the "removed gloomy stuff" <br /> -Moved stuff around to right menus <br />
--Fixed rugs to new decor menu in newest gloomy furniture <br /> -Bring back linkables for beds <br />
+-Bring back linkables buttons for beds <br />
 -Semo updated hes mod Gloomy Extra - Kitchen to support my version <br />
 -Support for fluffys mod manager (load order suggestion)<br />
 -New texture for Vanilla tool cabinet (texture by Semo)<br />
--Rotate option for rugs to change texture to save space in menu (gloomy deco idea)<br /> -Removed 3x1 gloomy butchering table, if gloomy extra - kitchen is installed that one is used.<br />
+-Fixed rugs to new decor menu in newest gloomy furniture <br /> -Rotate option for rugs to change texture to save space in menu (gloomy deco idea)<br /> -Removed 3x1 gloomy butchering table, if gloomy extra - kitchen is installed that one is used.<br />
 // i have decided to still leave something out from original gloomy, to minimize cluttered menus, 2. wall type will stay out. <br />